AnKano/karafuto-core/readme.md

 ## License

-I don't know which license to choose...
-Let it be this one.
 Prohibited for any military use.
 Fuck the war!

 ```
 /******************************************************************************